johnkim76/amq-streams-ocp-demo/README.md

 1. Login as the admin user.
 1. Install the AMQ Streams Operator by following the instructions [here](https://access.redhat.com/documentation/en-us/red_hat_amq/7.6/html-single/using_amq_streams_on_openshift/index#proc-deploying-cluster-operator-hub-str)

-    **NOTE:** Besure to install the AMQ Streams Operator to all (projects) namespaces so that it will be usable from any namespaces in the cluster.
+    **NOTE:** Install the AMQ Streams Operator to all (projects) namespaces so that it will be usable from any namespaces in the cluster.

 ## Create Operator Group

-To deploy Prometheus and Grafana Operators we need to install previously an OperatorGroup to match the Operator's installation mode and the namespace.
+To deploy Prometheus and Grafana Operators, we need to first install an OperatorGroup to match the Operator's installation mode and the namespace.
 This step is describe in [Adding Operators to a cluster](https://docs.openshift.com/container-platform/4.3/operators/olm-adding-operators-to-cluster.html) page from
 [OpenShift 4.3 Documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html) site

 ```bash